KillingSpark/zstd-rs/Readme.md

 given block count has been decoded or the decodebuffer has reached a certain size.
 Then you can collect no longer needed bytes from the buffer and do something with them, discard them and resume decoding the frame in a loop until the frame has been decoded completely.

 # What you might notice
 I already have done a decoder for zstd in golang. [here](https://github.com/KillingSpark/sparkzstd).
 This was a first try and it turned out very inperformant.
-I could have tried to rewrite it to use less allocations while decoding etc etc but that seemed dull (and unecessary since klauspost has done a way better golang implementation can compress too [here](https://github.com/klauspost/compress/tree/master/zstd))
+I could have tried to rewrite it to use less allocations while decoding etc etc but that seemed dull (and unecessary since klauspost has done a way better golang implementation that additionally can compress data [here](https://github.com/klauspost/compress/tree/master/zstd))

 ## Why another one
 Well I wanted to show myself that I am actually able to learn from my mistakes.
 This implementation should be way more performant since I from the get go focussed on reusing allocated space instead of reallocating all the decoding tables etc.